jvqtil/tasky/README.md

 ## How does it work?

-When you run `tasky add "text"`, tasky automatically creates tasky.json file in the current directory and all future work will be with that file until you change the current directory.
+When you run `tasky add "text"`, tasky automatically creates tasky.todo file in the current directory and all future work will be with that file until you change the current directory.

-When you done a task it just removes from tasky.json, so you like just drop it
+When you done a task it just removes from tasky.todo, so you like just drop it

-### Why tasky.json in current dir?
+### Why tasky.todo in current dir?

 That is the best way for working in teams on any projects.
-You can just add tasky.json to git repo and it will sync all across your team's computers!
+You can just add tasky.todo to git repo and it will sync all across your team's computers!

 ## Usage